Murder of Jon-Niece Jones: Discovery

 On March 18, 2005, a man hunting in Upper Freehold Township, New Jersey discovered a small human skull, later estimated to have belonged to a five- to nine-year-old girl, in the wooded undergrowth.
-New Jersey State Police Crime Scene Investigators then cordoned off the area.
+The site, which was 3 miles from Six Flags Great Adventure and close to Clayton Park, was cordoned off by New Jersey State Police Crime Scene Investigators.
 A black Nike shoe found with the remains had evidence of burning, which led authorities to presume the body was burned to prevent it from being found or identified.
 The shoe was later found to have been a brand that was developed in 2000 and was then released to consumers the following year.
 Additionally, a zipper and fragments of cloth material, possibly what the body was wrapped in, and a cloth bag with a Sylvester the Cat graphic was found.
 The zipper had markings that read "333" and investigators were unsure if it was tied to the scene or if it had been at the location already, like the sheets may have been.
 The fire that had been set to destroy the evidence had damaged the child's bones and teeth, as well as surrounding plant life.

 No cause of death could be determined through study of the remains, despite the suspicious circumstances involved.
 The exact race of the child could not be estimated, although the skull appeared to belong to someone of a mixed race, likely with African-American ancestry.
 Although the cause of death was undetermined, the child had healing breaks in some of her ribs.
 Though her exact cause of death was not possible to estimate, the case was considered a homicide by investigators.
 More bones were eventually found at the scene, allowing an estimation of the victim's height and weight, which was determined to be between three feet and four feet two inches and twenty-five to seventy-five pounds.
 The date of death was estimated to be between the years of 2001 and 2004.
 Analysis of the child's teeth suggested she had lived in a populous region, such as a city, as fluoride was present.
 Apart from this, no other clues, such as evidence of dental care, were found.